Leymebamba, Northern Peru, Peru

 Perched in the hills just outside of Leymebamba in the north of Peru, Rangra Wasi boasts a wonderful location with impressive views across the Utcubamba Valley.
 This is a charming base for exploring the Chachapoyas region which is home to a wealth of cultural and natural attractions, the closest of which is the famous Leymebamba Museum which contains over 200 mummies.
 The mummies were discovered at the nearby Lake of the Condors and are exceptionally well preserved, proving for a slightly gory yet insightful visit.

-Rangra Wasi itself is a family owned and managed lodge with just two bungalows and two bi-level cottages, all of which come complete with floor-to-ceiling glass windows and terraces to maximize the views.
+Rangra Wasi itself is a family owned and managed lodge with just two bungalows and two bi-level cottages, all of which come complete with floor-to-ceiling glass windows and terraces to maximise the views.
 They are simple yet comfortable and plenty of blankets are provided to combat the cold nights.
-Service is highly attentive and personalized, with a good level of English spoken.
+Service is highly attentive and personalised, with a good level of English spoken.
 Dining here is a standout, with a fantastic chef serving up different three-course dinners daily using ingredients grown in the lodge's vast gardens, as well as an impressive breakfast spread.
 This is a perfect option for a relaxing stay in the southern part of the valley.

 There are two bungalows and two duplex cottages, each of which has a spacious bathroom, full length windows and a terrace with valley views.
 The duplex cottages boast a small living area and a second bedroom with twin beds making them ideal for families.